unnamed/mappa/README.md

 We use the MIT License, be free to clone and fork the repository always giving credits.

 ## TODO
-- [ ] Mirror tool (with a defined map center)
+- [X] Mirror tool (with a defined map center)
-- [ ] Create Map scheme standards to identify properties by object (like a block) and use it to automatically create properties with a Scanner tool
+- [X] Create Map scheme standards to identify properties by object (like a block) and use it to automatically create properties with a Scanner tool
+- [X] Region radius tool
+- [ ] Implement visuals for each property in world
+- [ ] Copy & Paste tool (Get all vector/region/chunk properties near)
 - [ ] Make Map scheme file parse independent of yaml (Maybe replace them with scripts?)
-- [ ] Migrate yaml to MongoDB for storage (Making save to yaml optional)